Friction

 numerical

 1. A 100 kg physics teacher pushes a 1.0 kg physics textbook across a 222 kg physics demo table.
+The teacher applies 5.0 N of force to start the book sliding and 4.0 N to keep it sliding at a constant 0.30 m/s across the table.

-1. If the teacher needs to apply a force of 0.50 N to start the book sliding, what is the coefficient of static friction between the book and the table?
+4. What is the coefficient of static friction between the book and the table?

-3. If the teacher then stops pushing the book, how far does the book slide before coming to rest?
+8. How far does the book slide before coming to rest?

 2. A car driving on asphalt comes to a complete stop with locked brakes in 10 m.
 What was the initial speed of the car?